OpenIotNetwork/LoRa-gpstrack/README.md

 # LoRa-gpstrack

-A **LoRa GPS tracker** sensor for
+A **LoRa GPS tracker** sensor based on
  - Arduino Uno and
  - Dragino LoRa GPS Shield

 for use in LoRaWAN networks.

-This application sends
+This application transmits
  - current GPS position,
  - altitude and
  - hdop

 as soon as a GPS fix is aquired.
 This data is sent continously using LMIC library.
 The device is powered by any source that fits to Arduino Uno.
-We use powerbanks for mobile phone charging.
-They can run a sensor for weeks.

-We use this tracker to measure the range of the LoRaWAN Gateways in our network. **The application's output format is compatible for use with [TTNmapper](http://ttnmapper.org).**
+We use this tracker to measure the range of the LoRaWAN Gateways in our network. **The application's output format is compatible for use with [TTN Mapper](http://ttnmapper.org).**

 It might suite for any other GPS tracking use case as well.
 We just included to the values we required but it can easily be extended to more values.
 Keep in mind that more data means longer transmission times and duty cycles, especially on high spreading factors.